nelhage/blog.nelhage.com/source/_posts/2015-07-17-indices-point-between-elements.markdown

     [2, 3]

-The [documentation][pyslice], however, has to resolve the same ambiguity noted above: Is the final index excluded or excluded?
+The [documentation][pyslice], however, has to resolve the same ambiguity noted above: Is the final index excluded or included?
 Ruby even helpfully offers you both choices:

     irb(main)> [1,2,3,4][1...3]